ant-design/ant-design/components/menu/index.en-US.md

 |----------|----------------|----------|--------------|
 | title    | title of the group       | String or React.Element |    |
 | children | sub menu items    | MenuItem[] |  |

+### Menu.Divider

+divider line in between menu items, only used in vertical popup Menu or Dropdown Menu.